Melrose Park Gun Shop Owner Says Sincere Williams Burglarized His Store Months Ago, Should Not Have Been On Street When Walgreens Murder Happened

 MELROSE PARK, Ill.
 (CBS) — Video obtained exclusively by CBS 2 shows accused Wicker Park Walgreens killer Sincere Williams breaking into a gun shop months before the attack, the owner says.

-The store owner provided us with the video, and spoke at length to CBS 2’s Charlie De Mar.
+The store owner provided the video, and spoke at length to CBS 2’s Charlie De Mar.

 The owner of Suburban Sporting Goods Guns & Ammo in Melrose Park said his gun shop was burglarized in May.
 He said Williams tried stealing 14 handguns.